We are Ontario’s nurses and health-care professionals.

-Founded more than four decades ago by 85 independent nurses’ associations, the Ontario Nurses’ Association (ONA) provides expert services and professional representation for nurses, by nurses.
+Founded more than four decades ago by 85 independent nurses’ associations, the Ontario Nurses’ Association (ONA) provides expert services and professional representation to our members.

 We are a membership-driven organization with strong local leadership, and members have a direct say in their provincial representatives.

-We are a professional nursing union with 64,000 members working in hospitals, nursing homes, home care, communities, public health, clinics, industry settings, family health teams and community health centres.
+We are a professional union with 65,000 members working in hospitals, nursing homes, home care, communities, public health, clinics, industry settings, family health teams and community health centres.

-Because we are a nursing union, all of our resources are devoted to advancing the interests of registered nurses and allied health professionals.
-ONA brings expertise in representing nurses and assisting members in the following areas:
+Because we are a nursing and health-care professionals’ union, all of our resources are devoted to advancing the interests of registered nurses and allied health professionals.
+ONA brings expertise in representing nurses and health-care professionals assisting members in the following areas:

 - At the bargaining table negotiating collective agreements in which ONA leads the health-care sector for wages and working conditions.